oneeve8/kobble-data/content/feamber.md

 We know that we are just here temporarily... because we know that death is a reality. [gravestone]

-And we know it is a sort of *place*
+And we know it is some sort of *place* I like the word Rea

 *Temporal* = time